 My husband of six years tried to film my sister in the shower a week ago.
 She pressed charges.
 He has a warrant out, and he is going to turn himself him.
 He is not living at home.
 He understands the gravity and is willing to pay the price and take his consequences.
 The video is dark - you can only...
 Read more »

 It sounds like your sister wants punishment that is bigger than the crime.
 What he did was wrong, but should be lose his marriage and contact with his son over it?
 Or should you forgive him and try to understand why he did it, and reconcile?
 That's for you to decide.
-Your sister will find her...Read more »
+Your sister will find...Read more »

 This is a delicate situation because the children are so young.
 For that reason, I think the most probable thing is parents, school teachers, and other adults in their lives will discipline and correct the behavior without the legal process getting involved at this point.

-There was an incident.. my kid's dad pushed me around and choked me.. it led to me having a vruise on my arm and my hair being pulled out. that day the police came and he left so no arrests were made.. now 2 weeks later, they popped up at my dokr to do a follow up and asked if i wanted to press...
+There was an incident.. my kid's dad pushed me around and choked me.. it led to me having a vruise on my arm and my hair being pulled out. that day the police came and he left so no arrests were made.. now 2 weeks later, they popped up at my dokr to do a follow up and asked if i wanted to...
 Read more »

 Is it a girlfriend?
 What would the other person be arrested for?
 Without more information about the situation, it's hard to say.
 In Texas, children under 17 cannot consent to having sex--not sure if that is tacitly what you are asking.